With anything between 25,000 and 60,000 product lines in a multiple retailer store, every product category is super-competitive.

-Many businesses are not fortunate enough to have truly unique and differentiated products so brand standout is key – and whilst in past decades the advertising mantra was ‘communicate what the product is’ and ‘do this in an engaging way’ this no longer works in our product and brand saturated society.
+Many businesses do not have uniquely, differentiated products, so audience attraction through product and brand standout is key – and whilst in past decades the marketing mantra was ‘communicate what the product is’ and ‘do this in an engaging way’, this no longer works in the hyper-competitive marketplace of today.

-Today, a brand must engage first and then communicate what it is.
-If it fails to do so it will never get beyond saying ‘hello’ – a conversation with a potential purchaser simply won’t start.
+This requires engagement first and then communication of what they are.
+If it fails to engage, then it will never get beyond saying ‘hello’ – a conversation with a potential purchaser simply won’t start.

 Just as when we meet people for the first time we share ‘our story’, 21st century brands must also have their story.
 Whether they be new brands or legacy brands they must have a compelling story that resonates with their audience.

-Creating the brand story starts with a precisely articulated reason for being and many established brands are learning for the first time that being able to communicate their mission and vision is key in creating a solid, effective brand rather than a hollow vessel in which few consumers believe.
+Creating the brand story starts with insight and a deep understanding of why a product and brand exists.
+Target consumer identification follows leading to a precisely articulated reason for being.
+And indeed, many established brands are also learning for the first time that being able to communicate their mission and vision is key in creating a solid, effective brand proposition with a competitive edge which can boost their sales – rather than a hollow vessel in which few consumers believe.

-This presents a serious challenge to many large, long-established businesses however, as most of them have always been product centric and they’ve historically relied on advertising and price promotions to cement a relationship with their customers.
+This presents a challenge to many long-established businesses however, as most of them have always been product centric and have historically relied on marketing and price promotions to cement a relationship with their customers.

-However, as many have found to their cost, in these enlightened times, consumer brand loyalty can be fleeting with many constantly seeking out the best deal and always buying on price.
+However, as many have found to their cost, in these challenging times, consumer brand loyalty can be fleeting with many constantly seeking out the best deal and buying on price.
 In this respect many traditional brands have been relegated to commodity status.

-21st century consumers are both shrewd and savvy – and they instantly reject the ‘pseudo’ get up of brand relaunches, created to exude ‘family, natural and artisan values’, choosing only to purchase when these products are on price promotion.
+21st century consumers are both shrewd and savvy – and they quickly reject the ‘pseudo’ get up of hollow brands created to exude ‘family, natural and artisan values’ without any substance, choosing to only occasionally purchase these product when they are on price promotion.

-Whilst the majority of companies of this size may have brand guidelines and a brand book, many don’t do enough to convey and embed the brand ethos in their staff with few including an introduction to the brand within new starter induction programmes and as a consequence, few HR departments have true visibility of the guidelines and fail to take ownership of them.
+Whilst all companies of this size will have brand guidelines and a brand book, many don’t do enough to convey and embed their brand ethos in their staff with few including an introduction to the brand within new starter induction programmes for example and as a consequence, few HR departments have true visibility of the guidelines and mantra and fail to take ownership of them.

 So how do great brands do it?

-They forensically understand their audience, the market dynamics, where the brand is now and where it’s going to be in one, three and five years’ time, what is happening competitively and what is happening culturally.
-These are brands that people believe in because their owners do, and this resonates in every aspect of the brand.
+They use insight, they forensically understand their audience, their market sector dynamics, where the brand is now and where it’s going to be in one, three and five years’ time, what is happening competitively and what is happening culturally.
+They motivate their staff by sharing their vision and their ‘why’.
+These are brands that people believe in because their owners do, and this resonates with every member of their team and manifests in every aspect of their product and brand.

-Defining the reason for being is critical therefore and gives the business purpose and direction within a complex and ever changing society.
+Hence, defining the reason for being is critical therefore as it gives the business purpose and direction within a complex and ever changing society.

-By doing so a brand will extend beyond its’ beautiful packaging, it will have an emotional resonance, a voice and a personality – equities that consumers both recognise and will pay for, and critically, that build brand loyalty too.
+By doing so a brand will extend beyond its product and packaging, it will have an emotional resonance, a voice and a personality – equities that consumers both recognise and will pay for, and critically, that build brand loyalty too.

 And they convey why their food brand exists through every touch point with their team and their audience.

-For more information about how we help our clients launch new products take a look at Food Brand Strategist.
+For more information about how I help our clients launch new products take a look at Food Brand Strategist.

-If you’d like to explore how we can help you with your new food product launch, ping an email so we can schedule a call.
+If you’d like to explore how I can help you with your new food product launch, ping an email so we can schedule a call.